pthptht/javabean-tester/README.md

 Check Serializable will perform a serialization check.
 This ensures that just because a class is marked as serializable that it really is serializable including children.

 Load Data will load underlying data as best possible for basic java types.

+Skip Strict Serializable will not perform a serialization check as this is only valid for POJOs currently.

 Skip will skip all included elements from underlying getter/setter checks.